Joachim Burger

-Joachim Burger (born 27 June 1969 in Aschaffenburg, West Germany) is a German anthropologist and population geneticist based at Johannes Gutenberg University, Mainz, Germany, where he runs the Palaeogenetics Group at the Institute of Organismic and Molecular Evolution (iOME).
+Joachim Burger (born 27 June 1969 in Aschaffenburg, Germany) is a German anthropologist and population geneticist based at Johannes Gutenberg University, Mainz, Germany, where he runs the Palaeogenetics Group at the Institute of Organismic and Molecular Evolution (iomE).

 Scientific career

 Burger has pioneered the application of ancient DNA technology to resolve anthropological and archaeological questions, particularly concerning humans and domestic animals in the Holocene period.

 He received his MA in anthropology in 1997, and his PhD in biology at the Georg-August-University, Göttingen, Germany, in 2000.
 He was made professor (junior professor) in molecular archaeology in 2005, and professor in anthropology in 2010.
 He is based at Johannes Gutenberg University in Mainz, Germany.

-The main focus of Burger's research is human population genetics of Europe in the early Holocene, and of Central Asia during Bronze and Iron Age.
+The main focus of Burger's research is human population genetics of Europe in the early Holocene, and of the transition from the late Roman to the Early Mediaeval period.
 He applies palaepopulation-genetic methods, i.e. uses ancient DNA data from archaeological skeletons and statistical inference methods to compare these "fossil" DNA sequences amongst each other and to modern-day populations.
 He pioneered the field of human palaeo-population genetics.
 Together with an international team he showed in 2009 that the first European farmers were immigrants to the continent and not descendants of local hunter-gatherers.
 In 2016, he published the first ancient genome from the Fertile Crescent.
-The study demonstrates that the first Neolithic farmers had populated Europe from the western/central part of Anatolia but not from Iran.
-He also works on the population genetics of the Medieval period and of animal domestication.
+The study demonstrates that the first Neolithic farmers had populated Europe from the western/central part of Anatolia but not from the Fertile Crescent.
+He also works on the population genetics of animal domestication.
+Burger also studies European population development from Late Antiquity into the Early Middle Ages.
+His 2026 study demonstrates genetic and cultural continuity, including the persistence of the late antique Christian family system, and shows that early medieval societies in southern Germany emerged from the transformation of late Roman populations in the northern provinces.

 Burger also is the editor of the journal, Archaeological and Anthropological Sciences and corresponding member of the German Archaeological Institute (DAI).